AvanaPY/DV2606_Lab2/README.md

 ## Flags

 * `-t` controlls the amount of threads to use for each dimension of a 2D block of threads.
 The total amount of threads per block is the square of this number, i.e `-t 4` would use a 4x4 blocks, i.e 16 threads per block.
+Defaults to `32`.

 * `-v` controlls whether or not to perform verification of the computed result.
 This uses the gauss-jordan sequential algorithm from Grama (Algorithm 8.4) to compute the correct result, then compares the results to 10 decimal places.
 The reason we choose `10` decimals is that we consider that being enough accuracy whilst still having some spare room in case of floating point precision rounding errors were to occur.
+Defaults to `0`.

     * `-v 1` means to compute verification and `-v 0` is not to.
     * The verification only compares the resulting `y` vector.